osenan/cliqueMSWeb/README.md

 The first step for CliqueMS Web is that you upload your spectral data in two formats, raw and processed by XCMS.
 The processed data is needed to provide the feature list.
 In addition, CliqueMS Web requires profile data.
-For memory optimization, processed xcms objects `xcmsSet` do no contain complete profile data.
+For memory optimisation, processed xcms objects `xcmsSet` do no contain complete profile data.
 That is why you need to upload the raw data.